 The importance of temporal scaling of biodiversity is known since Grinnell (1922), who used California birds to demonstrate the species-time relationship, which has since been proven to be common with other bird populations (White 2004).
 Thus, as spatial grain, temporal grain is known to be important to explicit.
 However, there is no consensus on the definition of temporal grain and is thus specified in various ways: sometimes very precised (e.g. time of each census point, as in Schipper et al. 2016) and sometimes without explicit information (e.g. Harrison et al. 2014: ‘The sites are visited twice a year (April to early May and late May to June), during which volunteers walk two parallel 1-km-long transect lines […]’).
-As for the spatial grain, the temporal grain can vary according to the metric and the way it is computed.
-The confusion becomes even more important when the trend of the metric is assessed, as the temporal grain of the metric is considered to be representative of the unit time-span of the trend (i.e. time-span between t and t+1).
-In other words, when one computes and represent a trend on a figure, he usually use one point either every day, every month or every year.
-Thus, the temporal grain of the trend is different from the one of the computed metric, especially if one point on the figure embeds several census sessions.
-If one wants to study the temporal scaling of biodiversity trends, a clear definition of temporal grain for this context needs to be found.
-From the scientific literature, two definitions emerge:
+As for the spatial grain, the metric can vary according to the temporal grain and the way it is computed.
+However, when temporal trend of a metric is assessed, the temporal lag of the trend is often only specified (i.e. time-span between t and t+1).
+In other words, when computing a trend, one usually uses a single point either every day, every month or every year.
+However, this temporal lag doesn’t represent the temporal grain that interests us.
+If one wants to study the temporal scaling of biodiversity trends, a clear assessment of the temporal grain needs to be done systematically.

-1) Temporal grain of the trend is the temporal grain of the computed metric.
-This definition of the temporal grain is similar to the definition of spatial grain.
-It has the advantage to be very precise.
-In this case, it should be clearly specified by the authors, according to the method used to compute the metric.
-However, finding it in the articles is complicated.

-2) Temporal grain of the trend is the time-span between two assessment of the metric.
-This definition makes the temporal grain easier to assess, but with a lack a precision compared to the temporal grain of the sampling plan.

-In order to study the temporal scaling of trends of biodiversity, as the first definition is often very complicated to determine in the scientific literature, the second definition can be used by keeping in mind that it represents an approximation.

-6 Conclusion
+Conclusion

-Reviewing the scientific literature on this topic gives a glimpse of what still needs to be done to better understand the scaling of biodiversity dynamic.
-One of the first challenge is to find a common definition about spatial and temporal grain when computing the trend.
-I showed that these definitions are 1) metric-related and 2) vary according to the way the metric is computed.
-Whilst spatial grain of a trend is rather intuitive, temporal grain is confusing as it can be considered at two levels: at the metric level or at the temporal trend level.
-Finally, as birds represent one of the most data furnished taxa of vertebrates, challenges about birds are just a part of what still need to be done for other taxa.
+Reviewing the scientific literature on avian biodiversity trends give us a glimpse of what needs to be done to better understand the scaling of biodiversity dynamic.
+The first challenge is to find a common definition of spatial and temporal grain when computing the trend.
+We showed that these definitions vary according to the way the metric is computed.
+Whilst spatial grain of a trend is intuitively important for biodiversity, temporal grain is less often considered, especially when the temporal grain is computed.
+Finally, as birds are one of the most data-rich taxa of vertebrates, the challenges highlighted here will be even more severe for other groups.

 Supplementary materials